amrlabib/javascript-essentials/context.md

     }
 };

-obj.myMethod(); //this will print window because the eval called the myFunc function without an object
+obj.myMethod(); // this = window --> because the eval called the myFunc function without an object
 ```